evangowan/paleo_sea_level/readme.md

 Special thanks:

 - Alisa V. Baranskaya for sending me the complete references for the Russian sea level database, including translations.
+- Simon Engelhart for sending me the reservoir corrections for the eastern United States database.

 -------------

 In this project, there are a series of scripts and programs to plot published paleo-sea level data and calculated sea level, and create a report that shows the results.
 To run these scripts, it is assumed that you have compiled the Fortran programs in the "Fortran/" directory.
 The scripts require the following:

 - bash shell
-- latex
+- latex (specifically Xelatex)
 - a fortran compiler (i.e. gfortran)
 - [Generic Mapping Tools](https://www.generic-mapping-tools.org/ "GMT"), version 5 (I assume version 6 will also work, but I have not tried it).
 - Perl (used to parse the radiocarbon calibration javascript file from Oxcal)